Healthy-cooking techniques capture the flavor and nutrients of food without extra fat or salt.By Mayo Clinic Staff

 Healthy cooking doesn't mean that you have to become a gourmet chef or invest in expensive cookware.
 You can use basic cooking techniques to prepare food in healthy ways.

-Adults should limit calories from saturated fat to no more than 20 to 35 percent of total daily calories.
-For a 2,000-calorie diet, that means no more than 400 to 700 calories from fat a day.
+Adults should limit calories from saturated fat to no more than 10 percent of total daily calories.
+For a 2,000-calorie diet, that means no more than 200 calories from saturated fat — about 22 grams of saturated fat — a day.
 By switching to roasting, you not only eliminate added fat but also allow any fat in the food to drip away.

 Besides breads and desserts, you can bake seafood, poultry, lean meat, vegetables and fruits.
 For baking, place food in a pan or dish, covered or uncovered.
 Baking generally doesn't require that you add fat to the food.

-Braising involves browning (searing) the ingredient first in a pan on top of the stove, and then slowly cooking it partially covered with a small quantity of liquid, such as water or broth.
+Braising involves browning the ingredient first in a pan on top of the stove, and then slowly cooking it partially covered with a small quantity of liquid, such as water or broth.
 In some recipes, the cooking liquid is used afterward to form a flavorful, nutrient-rich sauce.

 Broiling and grilling

 To grill outdoors, place the food on a grill rack above a bed of charcoal embers or gas-heated rocks.
 If you have an indoor grill, follow the manufacturer's directions.
 For smaller items, such as chopped vegetables, use foil or a long-handled grill basket to prevent pieces from slipping through the rack.

 For poultry, seafood and meat, place a rack inside the roasting pan so that the fat in the food can drip away during cooking.
 To maintain moisture, cook foods until they reach a safe internal temperature but don't overcook them.

 Sauteing quickly cooks relatively small or thin pieces of food.
 If you choose a good-quality nonstick pan, you can cook food without using fat.
 Depending on the recipe, use low-sodium broth, cooking spray or water in place of oil.